Heavy Rare Earths

 All rare earth metals are part of a chemical group called lanthanides, and light rare earths represent the lanthanides with the lowest atomic numbers.

 Of the light rare earth metals, neodymium is considered one of the most critical.
 It is used in everything from mobile phones and electric cars to medical equipment.
-Neodymium is also the main light rare earth used in the creation of permanent magnets, which are heavily used in data storage systems and wind turbines.
+Neodymium is also the main light rare earth used in production of permanent magnets, which are heavily used in wind turbine generators, industrial robots, sensors, speakers and BEV/HEV.

 Praseodymium is another significant light rare earth metal.
 It is used in alloys with magnesium to form aircraft engines, and it also finds use in the film industry for studio lighting and other projects.
-Like many rare earth metals, praseodymium plays a role in creating permanent magnets.
+Praseodymium’s largest market, together with Neodymium, is for use in Neodymium-Iron-Boron (NdFeB) magnets.
+Over 90% of all electric vehicles produced to-date use permanent magnet traction motors containing NdFeB magnet.

 Rare earth elements comprise 15 lanthanides plus Scandium and Ytterbium